Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: An application to NTU matching

-Note that the key difference with algorithm \ref{algo:lda} is the update phase in the case $\mu^{Y,k}_{xy}<\mu^{X,k}_{xy}$.
-In that case the capacity constraint $\mu^{A,k}$ is reduced by $\mu^{A,k}-\mu^{Y,k}$ and not $\mu^{X,k}-\mu^{Y,k}$.
+Note that the key difference with algorithm \ref{algo:lda} is the update phase in the case $\mu^{T,k}_{xy}<\mu^{P,k}_{xy}$.
+In that case the capacity constraint $\mu^{A,k}$ is reduced by $\mu^{A,k}-\mu^{T,k}$ and not $\mu^{P,k}-\mu^{T,k}$.
 This difference is tied to the property of \emph{persistence} of the choice function.
 Note that persistence implies the property that we found for our choice functions which is $\bar{\mu} \mapsto \bar{\mu} - C(\bar{\mu})$ is increasing in the $Q$-order.
 As we have seen both persistence and the $Q$-order are closely linked with substituablility.
 More precisely theorem \ref{thm:FullMCS} shows that the property of growth in the $Q$-order is implied by substituability.
+In short, Alkan and Gale's algorithm converges faster than ours, but under stronger conditions.